 Shane is dedicated to helping students make their own decisions regarding academic plans, career goals, and most importantly their major of choice.
 In his prior role with the Collier Student Success Center in the USF Muma College of Business, Shane helped students obtain internships and careers with companies like Amazon, Lockheed Martin, Raymond James, Goldman Sachs, Disney, and more.
 Shane is a proud alumnus of the University of South Florida, where he earned a Master of Business Administration and is currently pursuing a Ph.D. in Higher Education Administration.

 Pedro is a proud University of South Florida alumnus and holds a M.Ed. in Curriculum and Instruction.
 Prior to his current role, he worked at Florida International University's Center for Leadership and Service department.

-Alicia is a proud alumna of the University of South Florida, Saint Petersburg campus, where she earned a Bachelor of Arts in English with a concentration in Literature and Cultural Studies, as well as a minor in Leadership Studies.
-She is currently pursuing a Master of Education in Curriculum and Instruction degree at the University of South Florida.
+Taylor is an alumna of the University of South Florida where she earned her Bachelor of Arts in English with a concentration in Literary Studies.
+She is currently pursuing a Master of Social Work degree at the University of South Florida

 Cesar Cruz Benítez

 Originally from Westbury, New York, Cesar is a recent graduate from Swarthmore College, where he earned his Bachelor of Arts in Linguistics and Educational Studies.
 Cesar is pursuing a Master of Education in Curriculum and Instruction with a specialization in College Student Affairs, at the University of South Florida.